Bluetooth connection is not stable during phone calls.

 While I’m on a call using the BeHear headset I periodically hear the voice prompt say “disconnected” and then “connected” (but the call doesn’t drop).
 How can I get it to stop?

 This sometimes happens when two Bluetooth devices (e.g., your smartphone and a computer) are both connected to the BeHear headset.
-We are currently working to fix this problem.
-Until we do, our suggestion is to disconnect the device which is not currently in use for the purposes of the call.
+We recommend disconnecting the device which is not currently in use for the purposes of the call.

 What can I do when my HearLink transmitter loses connection with my BeHear headset?